Authentic Lessons for 21st Century Learning

 • What have we learned living through a global pandemic?

-Throughout the discussion, have students make an Anchor Chart of the important ideas of Zoonotic Diseases and clarify any misconceptions.
+Transition to slide 10 and introduce students to the Anchor Chart instructional strategy.
+Provide students with materials to have students make an anchor chart about the important ideas of Zoonotic Diseases and clarify any misconceptions.

 Extend

-Go to slide 10.
+Go to slide 11.
 Have students return to their partners to discuss the new things that they have learned.
-Together, students should create a page with Google Sites.
-The webpage should focus on a specific zoonotic disease (example here).
-Make sure to emphasize to students that the five criteria listed in the slide must be included in their web pages.
+Students should create a page with Google Sites with their partners.
+Pass out a copy of the Disease Website Rubric to each group.
+Make sure to emphasize to students that the five criteria listed must be included in their web pages.

 Evaluate

-Go to slide 11.
+Go to slide 12.
 Allow pairs to form groups of 4 students.
 Have students trade projects and give feedback using the Exclaim and Question Strategy.
-The projects will serve as a summative assessment, which you will grade using the attached Disease Website Rubric.
+Ask students to share one thing that they learned about from another group and one thing they would add to their page.

 Resources